MUDITJAINN/Flutter_web_app/README.md

 - `assets/`: Contains asset files used in the app (e.g., images).
   - `images/`: Contains image assets used in the app.

+## Responsiveness

+The Finance app is designed to be highly responsive and adaptable to different devices and screen sizes.
+The layout and UI components adjust dynamically to provide an optimal user experience on various platforms, including Web, iOS, and Android.

 ## How to Contribute

 Contributions to the Finance app are welcome and encouraged!
 If you would like to contribute, please follow these steps: